erinargo/Asymmetric-Cross-Reality-Collaboration/README.md

 Clone to directory.
 Then, in UnityHub, Add -> ${dir} -> Select root folder.
 Should start importing all dependencies automatically.

+# Code Style

+# Version Control
+Work in branches.
+Create a new branch for each new feature.
+Each branch should have the name of the programmer, name of feature, and date.
+Submit for review and ping either Dr. Grandi or Erin for approval.

 # Helpful Links
 ## Getting Started with NetCode for GameObjects
 Unity Docs: https://docs-multiplayer.unity3d.com/netcode/current/about/